12ay/ML/project4/readMe.md

 K-median is similar to k-means, but instead of the average, we move the centroid based on the median of its data points.

-K-medoid sorts the data and reassigns medoids until there is minimal dissimilarity among the data within a cluster.
+K-medoid sorts the data and reassigns centroids until there is minimal dissimilarity among the data within a cluster.